CMU-Mechatronics-The-Drunken-Sailors/ShipBot-Stepper-Motor-Control/README.md

 Z range is (0, 70)

+Z color coding: BLUE, BLACK, YELLOW, ORANGE

 To home: **G28 [Axis]**

 Factory reset: **M502**

 All ranges are in millimeters.
+Color coding is looking from the right-side up, so that you can read "BTT SKR MINI".